Meow/Luna/README.md

 With reverse inheritance, this member will do only what the base class member is doing.
 Reverse inheritance is a kind of inheritance, where the newly created class is a class that would have been if the base class was derived from it.
 In other words, it initializes new class first, and then copies the base class onto it, rather than the other way around.

-This is useful when you want to add onto a class without overwriting it's members at all.
+This is useful when the programmer wants to add onto a class without overwriting it's members at all.

-## More features are being developed.
-Check back later.
+## This features list is not complete.
+It will be updated if I remember something that I missed.

 # Convention over Configuration
-Luna follows the CoC scheme, which means that you are expected to name your variables and function in a certain manner, as well as adhere to a certain coding standard.
-The convention we based our off is the standard Lua's convention, with small changes to fit modern development needs.
+Luna follows the CoC scheme, which means that the programmers are expected to name their variables and function in a certain manner, as well as adhere to a certain coding standard.
+The convention we based our off is the standard Lua's convention mixed with Ruby's convention, with small changes to fit modern development needs.

 This section will attempt to outline the main points of Luna's convention.